 If you have technology for visuals, or something like a microphone, make sure it works.
 You want your equipment set up and ready to go by the time people arrive.
 Make sure people in the back will be able to see and hear you.

 Give people a workbook or blank sheets so they can take notes.
 A nice, clean branded folder or notebook goes a long way toward impressing potential clients.
 People look for details like that.

 Successful seminars are about building rapport with your audience.
 Content matters, but that’s just one part.
-People need to 1.
-Respect your knowledge; 2.
-Feel in their heart that you’re a fiduciary; and 3.
-Have clear logical reasons for bringing you their business.
-That’s it.
-Easy, right?
+People need to like and respect you to do business with you.

-You have to hit all three of these points to convert prospects into clients.
-Here are some things you can do: Bring pictures of your family.
+Here are some things you can do to build rapport: Bring pictures of your family.
 If you’ve written a book or been featured in the news, use that to your advantage.
 Use power phrases like “Write this down” during the presentation.
 Or say things like, “When you meet with me, we’ll cover [this topic] in more detail.”
 Things like that.
 Set proper expectations about what it’s like to work with you.
 This is your dress rehearsal.
 Use signs and banners to help people know they’re in the right place.
 Use them to show off your accolades, so you don’t have to brag.

 Don’t take too many questions.
 Have someone with you at the dinner who can set appointments for you and help you work the room when the dinner is complete.

 Whatever you do, put people at ease.
 Don’t make your future clients anxious.